Skip to main content

 Across College, domestic and garden staff numbers became very depleted.
 Remaining male gardeners were often absent with the Home Guard.
 By 1941 students had to clean their own rooms and were asked to volunteer in the kitchens and gardens or join fire-watching rotas.

-students collecting potatoes Students raking and collecting potatoes in the College grounds, taken by Fox Studios, 1942 (archive reference: GCPH 10/12/15)
+students collecting potatoes in 1942 Students raking and collecting potatoes in the College grounds, 1942.
+Taken by Fox Studios (archive reference: GCPH 10/12/15)

 Long serving Fellows